AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 internet, commonly used in banking transactions and e-commerce websites.

-PGP (Pretty Good Privacy): Utilized to encrypt personal and professional communications, particularly preferred for email security.
+PGP (Pretty Good Privacy): Utilized to encrypt personal and professional communications particularly preferred for email security.

 IPSec (Internet Protocol Security): Used to ensure secure communication through virtual private networks.